 3 Tips for Buying Low in a Stock Market Correction

 Buy stocks with growing annual profits.
-If a company is growing and thriving, odds are strong that their share price will also grow and thrive.
+If a company is growing and thriving, odds are strong that its share price will also grow and thrive.
 So avoid companies that are on track to see their profits fall this year and next year.

 To determine the profit trend of your favorite stocks, visit any stock market website and look for consensus earnings-per-share projections.
 Those are the combined estimates of most Wall Street analysts, giving you a realistic picture of what to expect from a company’s future financial performance.

-Ignore prior year earnings trends.
+Ignore prior-year earnings trends.
 Instead, look for current- and next-year trends.
 The stock market is forward-looking.
 Institutional investors – the big players who move the markets – are making decisions based on the future, and you should, too.
 Plus, during a stock market correction, institutions are the big buyers that will provide support for share prices.

 Those can be valid stock-picking strategies.
 But in terms of lowering the risk associated with investing, I will always urge investors to begin by screening companies for profitability.
 It’s somewhat of a no-brainer that companies with rising profits are usually going to perform better than shares of companies that are losing money or watching profits erode.

 Buy stocks that fell a little, while avoiding stocks that fell a lot.
-There’s an art to successfully buying low among stocks, and one key facet of that decision is sticking with stocks that fell, but didn’t plummet.
+There’s an art to successfully buying low among stocks, and one key facet of that decision is sticking with stocks that fell but didn’t plummet.
 In that light, look for stocks that fall 10%-15% during market corrections.

-I know that it might be tempting to buy low on a stock that may have plummeted during a stock market correction, on the theory that you’ll reap much larger capital gains when the market rebounds, but be wary.
+I know that it might be tempting to buy low on a stock that may have plummeted during a stock market correction, on the theory that you’ll reap much larger gains when the market rebounds, but be wary.
 Stocks that fall dramatically need to spend many weeks or months stabilizing before they can begin a recovery, whereas stocks that fell a modest amount can rebound relatively quickly.

 And don’t buy stocks that were already falling before the correction in the broader market arrived.